karantrehan/Image_Completion_Experiment/README.md

 ###### Disclaimer:
 This is an unofficial TensorFlow (version 1.1.0) implementation of a publicly available research paper on InPainting i.e. completing images based on the surrounding pixel values.
+Some components of Keras also have been used.

 The entire code has been written by me with the sole purpose of exploration.
 I don't have any intention of gaining any monetary benefits, whatsoever, from it.